naala89/apiopenstudio/includes/wiki/developers/contributing.md

 All development work and maintenance is performed in the [GitLab](https://gitlab.com/john89/api_open_studio) repository.

-The [GitHub](https://github.com/naala89/apiopenstudio) repository is only a mirror for visibility.
+The [GitHub](https://github.com/naala89/apiopenstudio) read-only repository is only a mirror for visibility.

 Please ensure that all work is done in GitLab.